wojtekwanczyk/domain-scraper/README.md

  - [x] add option for send-summary to send all emails instead of only new emails
  - [x] add setup.cfg, entrypoint and test building
  - [x] add Dockerfile, build and test the image
+ - [ ] create helm chart from the repo
  - [ ] create and use separate config file (INPUT_DIR, DB_FILE, DOMAINS_SUBSCRIBERS)
  - [ ] do some refactoring, especially variable naming (msg, messages_to_send)
  - [ ] add logging and remove all prints